-The fund, which launched in 2006, currently holds nearly 560 million ounces of physical silver in its vaults, located in England and the U.S. Thus, SLV shares are a physically backed representation of the price of silver.
+The fund, which launched in 2006, currently holds more than 480 million ounces of physical silver in its vaults, located in England and the U.S. Thus, SLV shares are a physically backed representation of the price of silver.

 - Expenses: 0.30%

-Aberdeen Standard Physical Silver Shares ETF (SIVR, $22.04) is a significantly less expensive physically backed silver ETF, with fees that are 20 basis points (a basis point is one one-hundredth of a percentage point) lower than iShares' offering.
+Abrdn Physical Silver Shares ETF (SIVR, $22.47) is another physically backed silver ETF, this one significantly less expensive than SLV – fees are 20 basis points (a basis point is one one-hundredth of a percentage point) lower than iShares' offering.

-There's precious little difference between SIVR and SLV.
-Both are backed by physical silver, though in Aberdeen's case, all the metal – in the form of silver bullion bars – is held in London vaults.
+There's scant difference between SIVR and SLV.
+Both are backed by physical silver, though in Abrdn's case, all the metal – in the form of silver bullion bars – is held in London vaults.
 SIVR shares represent an interest in that silver, minus the fund's expenses.
-And because the two silver ETFs track the same metal fairly closely, their charts tend to look almost identical – though SIVR has performed better over time thanks to its lower expenses.
+And because the two silver ETFs track the same metal pretty closely, their charts tend to look almost identical – though SIVR has performed marginally better over time thanks to its lower expenses.

 ETFMG Prime Junior Silver Miners ETF

 Another way to squeeze more juice out of silver ore is so-called junior miners.

 Traditional miners are exactly what you picture in your head: A team of people and machinery built to extract silver ore from the earth.